Home

 Wailing wall

-In my research I found so much evidence in the ruins on the Ophel, the ruins under the Mount, and in the writings of the Jewish people, to prove that this was where the first and second Temples were located.
+In my research I found so much evidence in the ruins on the Ophel, the ruins under the Mount, and in the writings of the Jewish people, to prove that this was where the southern court of first and second Temple complex was located.
 I can only hope that when you finish reading this site you will come to the same conclusion.

-Josephus, a Jewish historian, that lived during the destruction of the Temple wrote....."for the temple was a fortress that guarded the city, as was the tower of Antonia a guard to the temple; and in that tower were the guards of those three (14)
+Josephus, a Jewish historian, that lived during the destruction of the Temple wrote.....The Wars of the Jews, Book 5 chp 5,8 "for the temple was a fortress that guarded the city, as was the tower of Antonia a guard to the temple; and in that tower were the guards of those three.

 ........that hill on which the tower of Antonia stood was the highest of these three.

-2. ....................
+....................
 It was Agrippa who encompassed the parts added to the old city with this wall, which had been all naked before; for as the city grew more populous, it gradually crept beyond its old limits, and those parts of it that stood northward of the temple, and joined that hill to the city, made it considerably larger, and occasioned that hill, which is in number the fourth, and is called "Bezetha," to be inhabited also.
-It lies over against (across from) the tower Antonia, but is divided from it by a deep valley, which was dug on purpose (a moat), and that in order to hinder the foundations of the tower of Antonia from joining to this hill, (THE ANTIQUITIES OF THE JEWS Book 15, Chapter 11)
+It lies over against (across from) the tower Antonia, but is divided from it by a deep valley, which was dug on purpose (a moat), and that in order to hinder the foundations of the tower of Antonia from joining to this hill,

 Most people place Fort Antonia on the hill Bezetha.
 As we can see this is incorrect according to Josephus.
 It (Bezetha-New City) lies over against (across from) the tower Antonia, but is divided from it by a deep valley, which was dug on purpose (the moat)